donwb/quickbuild/README.md

 The script will then echo to stdout what is occurring and then it concatentates all the behind the scenes stuff to a log file as it's running.

 Rememeber to follow the steps at the end of the script to get everything up and running.

+Future items:

+1. Ability to pass in the git clone url as a parameter to the script.
+This will allow automated building of the upstart file and the application directory.

+2. Monit integration